 Write through the feeling that your work sucks.
 Push through it.
 If your protagonist has fallen off the path of pursuing their goals, steer them back in that direction.
 If your scenes feel flat, you might need to add some flourishes, but the scene can still work in and of itself.
 Write through it if you can.

-When we start writing and creating, we’ve been filled up with the work of others, inspired by books we’ve read and films we’ve watched and we have so much to pour out that it feels easy.
+When we start writing and creating, we’ve been filled up with the work of others, inspired by books we’ve read and films we’ve watched, and we have so much to pour out that it feels easy.
 But we need to keep that supply filled, and if you feel drained then take some time out to go and read, or watch, and allow your creativity to be refilled.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!